Christmas in Birmingham :: Holiday Traditions and Must Dos!

 Glow Wild

-From now until January 16th, the Birmingham Zoo is offering a mystical opportunity for guests to experience a night illuminated by wild animal and sea life lanterns.
+From November 17th until January 15th, the Birmingham Zoo is offering a mystical opportunity for guests to experience a night illuminated by wild animal and sea life lanterns.
 This is an event that is fun for all ages and is truly an awe inspiring experience!
 This event includes non-traditional Christmas lights in the form of huge (some over 30 feet tall) colorful lantern animals from around the world.
 Animals like jellyfish, tigers, dragons, and crocodiles are made from silk covered frames and airbrushed with intricate details.
-These creations will line the zoo’s paths at night from 5:00 p.m.-9:00 p.m.
+These creations will line the zoo’s paths at night from 5:00 p.m. – 9:00 p.m.
 Guests will also be able to enjoy a ride on the Red Dragon Express train!
 If you plan to attend, check out this page for more details on pricing, how to purchase tickets, and specific event dates.

 The North Pole Express